Login Options

 Users enter their email address and name to identify themselves in the app.

 This option does not restrict anyone from entering the app.
-If you need to restrict access but also want to take advantage of interactive social features in an app that does not have a pre-defined attendee list, it is recommended that you use an Unlock Code as your Primary method, and Optional Self-Registration as your Secondary Login method.
+If restricting access while enabling interactive social features is desired, it is recommended to use an Unlock Code as the Primary method and Optional Self-Registration as the Secondary method.

 Advantages